Jingle: Types of jingles

-Alternative jingles

-Jingles can also be used for parody purposes, popularized in Top 40/CHR radio formats primarily Hot30 Countdown, used primarily for branding reasons.
+Jingles can also be used for parody purposes, popularized in Top 40/CHR radio formats, primarily Hot30 Countdown, and used primarily for branding reasons.

 Television station idents have also introduced their own audio jingles to strengthen their brand identities, for example the melodic motifs of Channel 4's Fourscore or BBC One's 'Circle' idents.

-Radio jingles

 Most often the term "radio jingles" can be used to collectively describe all elements of radio station branding or identification.
-Accurately the term in the context of radio used to describe only those station branding elements which are musical, or sung.
+Accurately the term in the context of radio is used to describe only those station branding elements which are musical, or sung.
 Sung jingles are the most common form of radio station branding otherwise known as imaging.
 A radio jingle therefore is created in a studio by session singers and includes a musical representation of the radio station name and frequency.
-Radio stations will sub contract to specialist radio jingle producers who will create the musical sound and melody, along with the recording the session singers.
-The elements, termed a donut, will then be dispatched to the radio station in various time variations to be edited by local radio producers before being broadcast in between songs, or into and out of commercial breaks.
+Radio stations will sub contract to specialist radio jingle producers who will create the musical sound and melody, along with recording the session singers.
+The elements, termed a donut, will then be dispatched to the radio station in various time variations to be edited by local radio producers before being broadcast between songs, or into and out of commercial breaks.
 Alternatively, jingles can be made in-house by production staff.

 Copyright

 When commissioned to write jingles, writers will sometimes create all aspects of the jingle: music, lyrics, performance and recording.
 In this case, the writer may be paid for these aspects as well as a flat fee.
-And although the advertiser receives rights free of writer royalty, sometimes the writer will try to retain performance rights.
+Although the advertiser receives rights free of writer royalty, sometimes the writer will try to retain performance rights.
 In most cases the writer retains no rights whatsoever.
 In other cases, advertisers purchase jingles in package deals from producers specializing in jingles.
 The writers working for these producers receive a salary and do not retain rights.
 The rights belong to the producer, who may sell them to an advertiser.